Organizations We Support

-Bridge House (Boulder, CO; FY17 Donation: $1,500).
-Offers a range of opportunities for homeless men and women to improve their lives.
-The Ready to Work Program provides men and women with housing and job training, paid transitional work, and case management support.
+Bridge House (Boulder, CO; FY19 Donation: $2,000).
+Offers a range of opportunities for homeless men and women to improve their lives, including housing and job training, paid transitional work, and case management support.

-Emergency Family Assistance Association (Boulder, CO; FY17 Donation: $600).
-A community safety net for families who have nowhere else to turn when they can’t meet their basic needs, helping with critical expenses like rent, utilities, minor medical costs and transportation.
-EFAA also operates short-term and transitional housing for families in crisis.
-It links clients to community resources and aims to empower them toward self-sufficiency.
+Emergency Family Assistance Association (Boulder, CO; FY19 Donation: $1,000).
+Provides a safety net for families who have nowhere else to turn to meet their basic needs, helping with critical expenses like rent, utilities, minor medical costs and transportation; operates short-term and transitional housing for families in crisis.

 Native American Organizations

 (Contact: Indigenous Peoples Concerns Committee)

 Loneman School Lakota Language Program (Pine Ridge Reservation, Oglala, SD; FY19 Donation: $325).
 Develops positive Lakota identity among the tribe’s children in grades 1-8, at a school where Boulder Friends have provided assistance for many years.